 Analysis of vitamin D levels in patients with and without statin-associated myalgia - a systematic review and meta-analysis of 7 studies with 2420 patients

-Three articles on PainSci cite Michalska-Kasiczak 2015: 1.
+Four pages on PainSci cite Michalska-Kasiczak 2015: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
-35 Surprising Causes of Pain 3.
-Vitamins, Minerals & Supplements for Pain & Healing
+38 Surprising Causes of Pain 3.
+Vitamins, Minerals & Supplements for Pain & Healing 4.
+Is statin myalgia actually a thing?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.